 ✔️ Advanced Reporting

 Having the right recruitment technology in place is critical to optimising the recruitment process and improving key hiring metrics.
 According to software comparison site Capterra 94% of recruiters and hiring professionals say that their ATS or recruiting software has positively impacted their hiring process.

-Unfortunately the feeling isn't mutual, candidates feel let down and underwhelmed by their current recruitment experience.
+Unfortunately, the feeling isn't mutual.
+Candidates feel let down and underwhelmed by their current recruitment experiences.

 Candidate Experience Still Remains Poor

-Although time consuming revisiting and reviewing the candidate journey can significantly reduce workflow drop of rates, encourage repeat applications and protect your employer brand.
+Although time consuming revisiting and reviewing the candidate journey can significantly reduce workflow drop off rates, encourage repeat applications and protect your employer brand.